Brockport St (NY) (Journalism, Bus. Admin.)

 My documented credentials for reading, writing and public speaking are a double major in Journalism and Marketing, plus 30+ years of interviewing for articles (writing) and effective sales presentations.
 I have two years of training with Leadership Management Inc. (LMI) in the areas of Personal Leadership, Time Management, and Supervisory Training relative to spaced repetition and examination of desired changes.

 In one-to-one situations, I consistently produce both understanding and quantifiable results.
-Unlocking the process of thought change that allows for improved comprehension and achievement is something I do very well.
-Most teachers call it 'engaging the student'.
-Buying a banana split satisfies a temporary desire-- improving skill levels in areas like reading and writing is a significant, positive investment that will pay off regularly.
+Improving skill levels in areas like reading and writing is a significant, positive investment that will pay off regularly.

 During three years of scholastic fundraising, teachers frequently commented on the rapport I displayed with students, and the ability to engage interest, dispense information, and gain support for specific production (in essentially one class period) conveys as a tutor.
-My communications skills have worked at all levels: I instructed elementary school girls in making spaghetti dinner from scratch in a 90 minute after-school program, and a documented year of State-level awards as Community Development VP for the Junior Chamber of Commerce showed similar ability to make a pointed difference in the actions-accomplishments of individuals and groups.
+My communications skills have worked at all levels: I instructed elementary school girls in making spaghetti dinner from scratch in a 90 minute after-school program, and a documented year of State-level awards as Community Development VP for the Junior Chamber of Commerce was about making a pointed difference in the actions-accomplishments of individuals and groups.